Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Introduction

-The zeros $\rho=\rho_x+{\rm i}\rho_y$ of the Epstein zeta function $\zeta^{(2)}(s,\Delta)$ are defined by the equality $\zeta^{(2)}(\rho,\Delta)=0$.
-Besides the trivial zeros at $\rho=-1,-2,\ldots$ there exist two kinds of nontrivial zeros: the ``critical'' zeros which lie on the critical line $\rho_x=\frac{1}{2}$ and the ``off-critical'' zeros which have $\rho_x\ne \frac{1}{2}$.
-The Riemann hypothesis states that all nontrivial zeros of the 1D $\zeta(s)$ are constrained to the corresponding critical line $\rho_x=\frac{1}{2}$ \cite{Riemann1859}.
-Provided that the Riemann hypothesis holds, all nontrivial zeros of the Dirichlet beta function (\ref{Dirichletbeta}) are constrained to the critical line $\rho_x=\frac{1}{2}$ as well \cite{Lander18}.
-Consequently, all nontrivial zeros of the square $\zeta^{(2)}(s,1)$, given by (\ref{zeta1}), lie on the critical line.
-Similar phenomenon is expected also for $\Delta^2=2,3,4,7$ when the Epstein zeta function factorizes itself into the product of Dirichlet $L$-functions; for analytic and numerical studies of the statistics of gaps between critical zeros, see \cite{Bombieri87,Bogomolny94,Jutila05,Baier17}.
-This is no longer true for anisotropic rectangular lattices (\ref{sum1}) with other values of $\Delta^2$.
-The first off-critical zero of $\zeta^{(2)}(s,\Delta)$ was detected for $\Delta^2=5$ \cite{Potter35}, since then many other off-critical zeros were identified \cite{Davenport36,Bateman64,Stark67,McPhedran16}.
+The zeros $\{\rho=\rho_x+i\rho_y\}$ of the Epstein zeta function $s\mapsto\zeta^{(2)}(s,\Delta)$ associated to the parameter $\Delta$ are defined by the equality $\zeta^{(2)}(\rho,\Delta)=0$.
+Besides the trivial zeros at $\rho\in \mathbb{Z}_-$ there exist two kinds of nontrivial zeros: \begin{itemize} \item the ``critical'' zeros which lie on the critical line $\rho_x=\frac{1}{2}$; \item the ``off-critical'' zeros which have $\rho_x\ne \frac{1}{2}$. \end{itemize} The Riemann hypothesis states that all nontrivial zeros of the 1D Riemann zeta function $\zeta$ are constrained to the corresponding critical line $\rho_x=\frac{1}{2}$ \cite{Riemann1859}.
+Provided that the Riemann hypothesis holds, all nontrivial zeros of the Dirichlet beta function (\ref{zeta1}) are constrained to the critical line $\rho_x=\frac{1}{2}$ as well \cite{Lander18}.
+Consequently, all nontrivial zeros of the Epstein zeta function $\zeta^{(2)}(s,1)$ associated to the square lattice, given by (\ref{zeta1}), lie on the critical line.
+Similar phenomenon is expected also for $\Delta^2\in\{2,3,4,7\}$ when the Epstein zeta function factorizes itself into the product of Dirichlet $L$-functions; for analytic and numerical studies of the statistics of gaps between critical zeros, see \cite{Baier17,Bogomolny94,Bombieri87,Jutila05}.
+This is no longer true for anisotropic (i.e. non-square) rectangular lattices (\ref{sum1}) with other integer values of $\Delta^2$.
+The first off-critical zero of $\zeta^{(2)}(s,\Delta)$ was detected for $\Delta^2=5$ \cite{Potter35}, since then many other off-critical zeros were identified \cite{Bateman64,Davenport36,McPhedran16,Stark67}.